hmcts/terraform-module-servicebus-namespace/README.md

 # terraform-module-servicebus-namespace

 A Terraform module for creating an Azure Service Bus namespace.
-Refer to the following links for a detailed explanation of the Azure Service Bus namespace.
+Refer to the following link for a detailed explanation of the Azure Service Bus namespace.

 [Azure Service Bus Namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) <br />